Europe Tissue And Hygiene Paper Market Size and Share

 Europe Tissue And Hygiene Paper Market Analysis by Mordor Intelligence

-Europe tissue and hygiene paper market size is valued at USD 55.83 billion in 2026 and is forecast to reach USD 62.76 billion in 2031, advancing at a 5.32% CAGR.
+The Europe Tissue And Hygiene Paper Market size is expected to grow from USD 54.44 billion in 2025 to USD 55.83 billion in 2026 and is forecast to reach USD 62.76 billion by 2031 at 5.32% CAGR over 2026-2031.
 Robust elderly-care spending, the structural switch to recycled fiber under European Union sustainability mandates, and the gradual rebound of hospitality demand form the core expansion pillars.
 Producers are accelerating vertical integration into waste-paper collection to lock in fiber security, while premium incontinence formats are widening unit margins despite raw-material volatility.
 At the same time, pulp and electricity price swings, private-label shelf gains, and looming Phase IV carbon-price escalations are squeezing operating spreads and forcing aggressive cost-to-serve optimization.
 The interplay of these drivers and restraints defines a competitive field where scale, sustainability readiness, and channel agility increasingly determine winners.

 Key Report Takeaways